Alive in the Killing Fields: Plot

 Nawuth Keat was the fifth of eight children in a Cambodian village known as Salatrave.
-His father was a prosperous rice farmer, owning both a motorcycle and tractor.
+His father was a prosperous rice farmer, owning both a motorcycle and a tractor.
 This wealth places Nawuth and his family in particular danger from the Khmer Rouge.

 After the dictator Pol Pot overruns the government with the aid of the Khmer Rouge, Nawuth's life is completely transformed.
 Without warning, Salatrave is attacked and Nawuth's mother, grandmother, sister, aunt, and uncle are massacred.
 Nawuth himself is shot three times.
 Nawuth survives his attack and is sent by his father to live in the city of Battambang with his older sister, Chantha.
 Nawuth's father remains in Salatrave.

-Eventually, the Khmer Rouge invade Battambang and Nawuth is forced to flee with his brothers (Hackly, Bunna, and Chanty), Chantha, and Chantha's fiance (Van Lan).
+Eventually, the Khmer Rouge invade Battambang and Nawuth is forced to flee with his brothers (Hackly, Bunna, and Chanty), Chantha, and Chantha's fiancé (Van Lan).
 They return to the ruins of Salatrave, where Chantha and Van Lan are soon married.